 SEC.
 3.07 LOCATION OF WORK

-The location(s) the work is to be performed, completed, and managed is virtual.
+The location(s) the work is to be performed, completed and managed is within the state of Alaska.

 The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.